LouiseSteward/learn/maternal-mental-health/text/quiz-02.md

 1. Why is mental illness often overlooked?
 	-	Mental illness is not important
-	+	Health workers may feel uncomfortable having to address mental illness
+	+	Care providers may feel uncomfortable having to address mental illness
 	-	People with mental illness cannot talk about it
 	-	Mental illness cannot be treated
 2. What is stigma?